sourcegraph/handbook/page_templates/strategy_template.md

 ### Competitive landscape

-- Who is the competition for this product area?
+- Who is the competition for this product team?
 - What recent developments in competition is impacting sales, marketing and product strategy?

 ### Analyst landscape

-- If you are not currently involved with analyst discussions for your product area, you can reach out to Christina for context here and to stay in the loop in the future.
+- If you are not currently involved with analyst discussions for your product team, you can reach out to Christina for context here and to stay in the loop in the future.
-- Are there analysts tracking this product area?
+- Are there analysts tracking what this product team works on?
 - How are analysts positioning the product?
 What are areas of improvement?

 ## Strategy and Plans